cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/global_reference.rst

 ..
 [GG22] Gerschenfeld Antoine and Grosse Yannick. - "Development of a Robust multiphase flow solver on General Meshes; application to sodium boiling at the subchannel scale." - *NURETH 2022* - (2022).

 ..
 [CJP23] Chenier Eric, Jamelot Erell, Le Potier Christophe, and Peitavy Andrew. - "Improved Crouzeix-Raviart Scheme for the Stokes Problem." *Finite Volumes for Complex Applications X---Volume 1, Elliptic and Parabolic Problems* - (2023) - 245--253 - Springer.

+..
+[JCS23] Jamelot, Erell, Ciarlet, Patrick, Sauter, Stefan. - "Stability of the P1NC element." - *ENUMATH 2023 - The European Conference on Numerical Mathematics and Advanced Applications.
+Lisbon, Portugal* - (2023).